 On Green Island you will have the chance to walk around the island national park, enjoy the beautiful beaches, or have a swim in the lifeguard zones.

-But even more exciting is the chance to go snorkelling right off the beach.
+But even more exciting is the chance to go snorkelling right off the beach and see shallow coral reefs up close.
 This is a great beginners option for kids who are snorkelling for the first time since it is shallow water and there is a lifeguard on duty.

 Green Island is also home to a wildlife park, Marineland Melanesia, which is mostly a crocodile park, where you will learn a lot about these massive prehistoric animals.

 Make sure you visit the park during one of the crocodile feeding times at 10:30 AM or 1:30 PM.

 Tour visitors to Green Island are typically able to use the resort swimming pool during their time on the island as well, and there are cafes for meals and snacks.

 For another great tropical island day trip, Fitzroy Island is a popular choice for families.

 Great Barrier Reef Snorkelling Tour